HornHehhf/SocREval/README.md

 ## SocREval
-This is the code repository for the Arxiv paper [SocREval: Large Language Models with the Socratic Method for Reference-free Reasoning Evaluation](https://arxiv.org/pdf/2310.00074.pdf)
+This is the code repository for the Arxiv paper [SocREval: Large Language Models with the Socratic Method for Reference-Free Reasoning Evaluation](https://arxiv.org/pdf/2310.00074.pdf)

 ## Installing dependencies